tzi/formidable.css/README.md

 formidable.css
 ======

-Another CSS library to display nice and accessible web form.
+A CSS library to have nice, accesible & customizable forms.

 How to Contribute